hexawyz/Exo/ReadMe.md

 	* GeForce RTX 3090 FE and select other GPUs: RGB lighting
 * Intel
 	* WIP: Should at term be able to expose the I2C interface to control connected monitors, however the IGCL library support is currently very poor and doesn't work on many not-too-old configurations.
 	* Monitor control via the I2C fallback (for when the IGCL library is unavailable, which is very frequent)
+    * CPU: Temperature sensors.
 * Gigabyte
 	* Z490 VISION D and other similar motherboards:
 		* IT5702 RGB controller: RGB lighting